 We monitor events and changes in circumstances indicating that the carrying amounts of our hotel properties may not be recoverable.
 When such events or changes in circumstances are present, we assess potential impairment by comparing estimated future undiscounted cash flows expected to be generated over the life of the asset from operating activities and from its eventual disposition, to the carrying amount of the asset.
 In the event that the carrying amount exceeds the estimated future undiscounted cash flows, we recognize an impairment loss to adjust the carrying amount of the asset to estimated fair value for assets held for use and fair value less costs to sell for assets held for sale.
-There were no such impairment losses for the year ended December 31, 2018 and 2017.
+There were no such impairment losses for the three and nine months ended December 31, 2019 and 2018.